aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 # AWS SiteWise Target

-AwsSitewiseTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to SIteWise assets.
+AwsSitewiseTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for sending data to SiteWise assets.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-SITEWISE"</strong></p>
 <p></p>
 <p style='text-align: justify;'>Required IAM permissions</p>